 About the Origami Starship Enterprise

 Anyone who’s ever watched the Star Trek TV series or any of the movies will recognise this origami model as the Starship Enterprise!
 The tagline for this blog is ‘Explore the World in Paper’.
-With this Origami Starship Enterprise you can seek out new worlds and new civilisations and boldy go where no origami model has gone before!
+With this Origami Starship Enterprise you can seek out new worlds and new civilisations and boldly go where no origami model has gone before!
 Well, maybe that’s pushing it a bit, but it’s a fun model anyway.

-This model is designed by Larry Hart and his brother in law Ashgar Malik.
+This Star Trek origami model is designed by Larry Hart and his brother in law Ashgar Malik.
 Larry taught me how to make it at a London Origami Mini Meeting.
 There have been several different incarnations of the Enterprise over the course of several series and films and as Larry says, the intent with this design was to create a generic representation, rather than any specific one.
 You can of course spend time tweaking and shaping the model if you want to create a particular version.

 Designing the Enterprise